fogfish/typhoon/README.md

 This will start single typhoon node as docker container.
 It exposes services using rest api on port 8080 (by default it is bound to following ip address 192.168.99.100 on MacOS, please check your docker configuration on other platforms).

-It is possible to spawn the tool using native platform binaries, see the installation instructions on the [GitHub releases page][github-release].
+It is possible to spawn the tool using native platform binaries, see the installation instructions on the [GitHub releases page](releases).
 ```
 /usr/local/typhoon-x.y.z foreground
 ```